New to share dealing?

 You can also buy shares within a regular investment plan.
 Here you invest a specified sum on a regular (usually monthly) basis into one or more shares, allowing you to spread your investment expenditure.
 It also means you will buy the shares at a variety of prices rather than placing it all on one trade at one price.

-Investing monthly using ii’s automated regular investing service costs just £1 per trade.
+Investing monthly using ii’s automated regular investing service is free.

 Among the investments available for share dealing are shares, investment funds and trusts, exchange traded funds (ETFs), gilts, and corporate bonds.

-First, you’ll need to open an account which you can buy and sell shares from.
-Online brokers let you buy shares on an ‘execution only’ basis, meaning you’re making your own investment decisions and the deal will be placed on your behalf.
+First, you will need to open an account which you can buy and sell shares from.
+Online brokers let you buy shares on an ‘execution only’ basis, meaning you are making your own investment decisions and the deal will be placed on your behalf.

 Different brokers charge different types of fees.
-Some charge an annual fee, as well as inactivity fees if you don’t make a minimum number of trades in a given period.
+Some charge an annual fee, as well as inactivity fees if you do not make a minimum number of trades in a given period.

 At ii we believe in simple and fair fees.
-This is why we charge £22.50 a quarter but return that to you in the form of trading credits, for you to use when you need them.
-We keep our online trading costs at £10 per trade, or reduce this to or £6 if you trade more than 10 times a month on average.
+This is why we have a range of Service Plans to choose from, with flat monthly fees, and trading credits for you to use when you need them.
+Our online trading costs are normally £7.99, but this is reduced to £3.99 if you choose our Super Investor Service Plan.

 There is a 0.5% stamp duty reserve tax on all share purchases and profits from the shares are also taxable.
 You are allowed to make profits of up to £11,700 before you are charged capital gains tax at 18% (or 28% for those on higher rates of income tax).
 Though tax rates and exemption limits may change.